top of page

 The Destruction of Sodom in the Days of Lot

 The second Old Testament typological example of simultaneous deliverance and judgment is the destruction of Sodom in the days of Lot.
-Jesus also uses this as a parallel example to teach about His Parousia.
+Jesus uses this as an equivalent example to teach about His Parousia.
 The Genesis account of this judgment is clear that the righteous (Lot and part of his family) were removed from Sodom on the same day that the judgment began to fall on the wicked inhabitants of that city.
 We find this account in Genesis 19.

 15 When morning dawned, the angels urged Lot, saying, “Up, take your wife and your two daughters who are here, or you will be swept away in the punishment of the city.”
 16 But he hesitated.
 So the men grasped his hand and the hand of his wife and the hands of his two daughters, because the compassion of the Lord was upon him; and they brought him out and put him outside the city. … 22 Hurry, escape there, for I cannot do anything until you arrive there.”
 Therefore the town was named Zoar.
 23 The sun had risen over the earth when Lot came to Zoar.
 24 Then the Lord rained brimstone and fire on Sodom and Gomorrah from the Lord out of heaven, 25 and He overthrew those cities, and all the surrounding area, and all the inhabitants of the cities, and what grew on the ground. -Genesis 19:15-25 (NASB)